devchallenges-io/curriculum/2-responsive-web/1-html-css/13-accessibility.md

 - **Tools**: Lists of software and development tools to support web accessibility evaluation and implementation.

 These resources provide essential knowledge for practitioners looking to deepen their understanding or initiate their journey into web accessibility.
 Visit [W3C WAI](https://www.w3.org/WAI/) to explore the full suite of materials available.

-By implementing these best practices, organizations can gain significant advantages beyond just meeting accessibility requirements.

 ## 7. The Business Case for Web Accessibility